 Lisbon’s former mayor António Costa, a socialist, won by a landslide and brought in 32 percent for the Partido Socialista after being elected frontrunner a year prior and uniting the entire city of Lisbon during his time as mayor.

-At first, Portugal was said to have made a grave mistake
+At first, Portugal was told it made a grave mistake

 Costa succeeded in uniting the severely split left wing in Portugal, who came together to support his minority government.
 At first, observers were pessimistic about the potential of this coalition, predicting a collapse after a few months.
 Moreover, both the EU and German minister of finances saw a grave mistake in the departure from austerity.
 Angela Merkel described the prospect of a radical anti-austerity coalition in Portugal as “very negative”.
 The president of Portugal went further, calling non-conservative economic policies a “danger to national security” and attempting to keep the old government in power.